Razoff/ada_website/index.md

 <iframe src="./assets/Bias_plot_US_news_media.html" frameborder="0" scrolling="no" height="500" width="960"></iframe>

-<p>We can see that the US ar </p>
+<p>This interactive illustration highlights the bias of United-State news sources.
+It is easily recognisable that their political ennemies like Russia or China are being discriminated in front of the news.</p>

 <h2> Conclusion </h2>

-<p>In the end this data story proved that it in general the respresentation of the news is not neutral </p>
+<p>In the end this data story proved that it in general the respresentation of the news is not neutral and that even if a source can be politically alligned when we look at the bigger picture (in our example USA) the majority of the news tend to follow the political agenda. </p>